huggingface/blog/personal-copilot.md

 ![qualitative_comparison_2](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/personal_copilot/qlora_vs_finetune_2.png)
 Qualitative Example 2

 In the second example above, **GitHub Copilot didn't give any completion**.
 This can be due to the fact that 🤗 PEFT is a recent library and not yet part of Copilot's training data, which **is exactly the type of problem we are trying to address**.
 On the other hand, completions from QLoRA and full fine-tuned models are correctly infilling the entire function call with the necessary parameters.
 Again, note that both the QLoRA and the full fine-tuned models are giving generations of similar quality.
+Inference Code with various examples for full fine-tuned model and peft model are available at [Full_Finetuned_StarCoder_Inference.ipynb](https://github.com/pacman100/DHS-LLM-Workshop/blob/main/personal_copilot/inference/Full_Finetuned_StarCoder_Inference.ipynb) and [PEFT_StarCoder_Inference.ipynb](https://github.com/pacman100/DHS-LLM-Workshop/blob/main/personal_copilot/inference/PEFT_StarCoder_Inference.ipynb), respectively.

 Therefore, we can observe that the generations from both the variants are as per expectations.
 Awesome! 🚀